Everything you should know about federal Stafford loans

 For both subsidized and unsubsidized loans (and other financial aid), the borrower’s school determines the amount that can be borrowed based on the cost of attendance and other financial aid a student receives.

-After you’ve maxed out your federal student loans, and taken advantage of scholarshipsgrants, and work-study, you might want to consider a private student loan.
-These are issued by banks and financial institutions, have different interest rates and repayment terms, but can be another way to help cover any gaps in financing.
+After you’ve maxed out your federal student loans, and taken advantage of scholarshipsgrants, and work-study—and you still need more money for school—you might consider a private student loan.
+These are issued by banks and financial institutions, are credit based, and offer different interest rates and repayment terms.

-How much can you borrow with Stafford loans?
+How much can you borrow in Stafford loans?

 Subsidized loans